 Snowmobilers who are 16 or 17 and who live in another Canadian province or in another country must hold a snowmobile operator’s certificate issued by their home jurisdiction.

-As soon as you must cross a highway, a road or any other public roadway, you must hold a driver’s licence or probationary licence.
-It doesn’t matter what class of licence you hold, as long as your licence is valid and you abide by its conditions.
+As soon as you must cross a highway, a road or any other public roadway, you must hold a valid driver’s licence or probationary licence of any class, or hold a valid learner’s licence and abide by its conditions.

 Driving on public roads is prohibited, other than in the few exceptional cases provided for by law.